 A CYCLE TRACK is an exclusive bike facility that is separated from motor vehicle traffic, parking lanes and sidewalks through the use of bollards, medians, or raised curbs.
 Cycle tracks can be designed in a variety of ways, but all are intended to be primarily used for bicycles, and are separated from motor vehicle travel lanes, parking lanes, and sidewalks.
 In situations where on-street parking is allowed, cycle tracks are located to the curb-side of the parking (in contrast to bike lanes).

-BUFFERED BIKE LANES are conventional bicycle lanes paired with a designated buffer space (usually painted) separating the bicycle lane from the adjacent motor vehicle travel lane and/or parking lane.
-Buffered bike lanes can be used anywhere a traditional bike lane is proposed and provides more space for bikes without making the bike lane appear so wide that it might be mistaken for a travel or parking lane.
+BUFFERED BIKE LANES are with a designated buffer space (usually painted) separating the bicycle lane from the adjacent motor proposed and provides more space for bikes without making the bike lane appear so wide that it might be